2018-usfca-biol-422-fall/kailiedelacruz-06_HW_pipelines_and_BLAST/2018-09-29_preliminary_BLAST_analysis.md

  computer mice and keyboards.
 In studying the bacteria within the contact between human palms and computer mice, it makes sense that *Staphylococcus succinus* is prevalent.

+## Conclusion

- In analyzing 19 files using FastQC, that give us information about the types of bacteria that is found on female and male palms and computer mice, I was able to conclude that in summary, the files were basically very similar to each other.
+In analyzing 20 files using FastQC, that give us information about the types of bacteria that is found on female and male palms and computer mice, I was able to conclude that in summary, the files were basically very similar to each other.
 However, the sequence lengths and sequence length distributions, because they were of variable sizes, could have possibly skewed the data.
 In analyzing the files